 Remember when I said it could rain?
 Worry not.
 The spa will be your safe place.
 On the picture above, it was actually pouring with rain – but as it was hot, I figured ‘why not?’.
 We actually went every day for massages as they were excellent and a perfect way to end the day.
 A 1-hour massage costs $100.

 The jacuzzi is one of the most scenic parts of the hotel and can only be used if you book a treatment, which means it is quite quiet.

 Other things worth noting:

 - If you travel to the Maldives, you cannot take any alcohol with you into the country, so save any duty-free shopping for your return trip.
 Ironically, the duty-free at Male airport has a huge drinks section which I found ever so slightly offensive and out of principle did not buy anything.
 Male is a dry island and so is the business class lounge.
 You can drink alcohol at island hotels and it is reasonably priced, namely when compared to French Polynesia.
 The hotel gives you 2x 1.5l bottles of water a day.

-- Make sure you pack enough books and magazines as you won’t be able to buy them anywhere.
+- Make sure you pack enough books and magazines for the length of your Maldives holiday as you won’t be able to buy them anywhere.
 They cannot contain any offensive material (just in case you read naughty things).

 - Ladies: pack flat shoes and sandals.
 Gentlemen: take shoes which can be easily wiped clean.
 Forget suede.
 Your housekeeper will clean them for you everyday.
 There is a dress code for the evening: collared shirts for men and tailored shorts or trousers.
 Amen.